Yarraman, Queensland: History

 The name Yarraman means horse in the Port Jackson Pidgin English spread by Aboriginal stockmen in eastern Australia.
 It might derive from word yira or yera meaning large teeth.

 The creek at Yarraman was used in the 1870s as a place for local graziers and stockmen to meet and trade cattle.
 The township was established in the late 1870s.

-Yarraman Creek Provisional School opened on 17 July 1901.
-On 1 January 1909 it became Yarraman Creek State School.
-In 1935 it was renamed Yarraman State School.
-In 1963 the school expanded to include a secondary department.
-In 1980 a pre-school was added.
+Yarraman Creek Provisional School opened on 17 July 1901 with 10 students, some miles east of the current school site.
+On 1 January 1909, it became Yarraman Creek State School.
+On 31 August 1914, a new school site was established with a new school building.
+In 1935, it was renamed Yarraman State School.
+In 1963, the school expanded to include a secondary department with an initial enrolment of 47 students.
+In 1980, a pre-school was added.

 As there were many large hoop pine forests in the area, a timber mill was established in 1910.

+The town was connected to Brisbane and Ipswich by the Brisbane Valley Railway Line in 1913.
+The Brisbane Valley Railway Line was closed in 1988.
+The Queensland Country Women's Association established a branch at Yarraman in 1923.
+After raising funds a new QCWA Hall was opened in 1928.
+After both Blackbutt and Yarraman branches had been closed for a number of years, the Blackbutt and Yarraman QCWA branch was formed after their first meeting in 2014.
+The Yarraman QCWA building had already been removed and sold.

 Rocky Hill Provisional School opened on 30 October 1924.
 A new school building was erected and in October 1929 it became Rocky Hill State School.
 It closed in 1963.
 The building was relocated to Yarraman in the 1960s and has been used for various community purposes.
 In 2016 it was relocated to the Yarraman Heritage House where it will be restored as classrooms with school displays.